 Trump says Barr resigning, will leave before Christmas

-WASHINGTON -- Attorney General William Barr, one of President Donald Trump's staunchest allies, is resigning amid lingering tension with the president over the president's baseless claims of election fraud and the investigation into President-elect Joe Biden's son.
+WASHINGTON -- Attorney General William Barr, one of President Donald Trump's staunchest allies, is departing amid lingering tension over the president's baseless claims of election fraud and the investigation into President-elect Joe Biden's son.

+Barr told the AP that U.S. attorneys and FBI agents have been working to follow up specific complaints and information they've received, but 'to date, we have not seen fraud on a scale that could have effected a different outcome in the election.'

+Barr's resignation leaves Trump without a critical ally as he winds down his final weeks in office, and it throws into question open Justice Department investigations, especially the probe into Hunter Biden's taxes.

-Barr in his resignation letter said he updated Trump Monday on the department's "review of voter fraud allegations in the 2020 election and how these allegations will continue to be pursued."
+In his resignation letter, Barr said he updated Trump Monday on the department's 'review of voter fraud allegations in the 2020 election and how these allegations will continue to be pursued."
 He added that his last day on the job would be Dec.
 23.

-Trump said Deputy Attorney General Jeff Rosen, whom he labeled "an outstanding person," will become Acting Attorney General.
+Trump said Deputy Attorney General Jeff Rosen, whom he labeled 'an outstanding person,' will become acting attorney general.
+As the current second in command at the Justice Department, Rosen's appointment is not likely to change much in the final weeks before the administration departs.

 Trump spent much of the day watching the Electoral College tally and calling allies but broke away to meet with Barr.
-His tweet about Barr's exit was an unusually heartfelt response from a president who is notoriously cold to his departing staff and quick to name-call and deride them once they say they are leaving.
-The president has previously claimed he fired staffers who resigned to make himself appear more powerful.
+His tweet about the Attorney General's exit was a sober message from a president who is notoriously cold to his departing staff and quick to name-call and deride them once they say they are leaving.

+Trump has also has previously claimed he fired staffers who resigned to make himself appear more powerful, and others, like former attorney general Jeff Sessions, were mocked by the president for weeks before they left office.

 Barr, who was serving in his second stint as attorney general, sought to paint himself as an independent leader who would not bow to political pressure.
 But Democrats have repeatedly accused Barr of acting more like the president's personal attorney than the attorney general, and Barr had proved to be a largely reliable Trump ally and defender of presidential power.